-The President of the College or designee may affirm, reverse, or modify the decision regarding the violation and/or sanctions imposed.
-The appeal decision of the President or designee is the final decision of the College, and no further appeals are permitted under this Policy.
+The President or designee may affirm, reverse, or modify the decision regarding the violation and/or sanctions imposed.
+A written decision will be issued simultaneously to the parties describing the result of the appeal and the rationale therefor.
+The written appeal decision of the President or designee is the final decision of the College, and no further appeals are permitted under these procedures.